rosemondepower/heartworm_genome/02_code/batch3/filt1/workbook_batch3_filt1.md

 done

 # max-missing = 0.7
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 47 out of a possible 47 Sites
+#After filtering, kept 46 out of a possible 46 Sites

 # max-missing = 0.8
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 47 out of a possible 47 Sites
+#After filtering, kept 46 out of a possible 46 Sites

 # max-missing = 0.9
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 47 out of a possible 47 Sites
+#After filtering, kept 46 out of a possible 46 Sites

 # max-missing = 1
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 46 out of a possible 47 Sites
+#After filtering, kept 45 out of a possible 46 Sites

 # For Wb variants